 Another way to ensure your mattress stays out of landfill sites is to use a non-profit initiative such as Freecycle, or your local equivalent group, which can put you in touch with someone in the local area looking for a free second-hand mattress.

-Although a couple of Which? members said they disposed of their last mattress by burning it, we don’t advise it.
+Don't burn your mattress.
 Not only is a mattress fire hard to control, but the fumes released by the fire could also be damaging to both you and the environment.

 You can get rid of your old mattress using a skip, but you'll be contributing to a landfill problem.

 Of course, you should never dispose of your mattress by putting it in someone else’s skip or, worse yet, simply abandoning it at the side of the road.
 As well as being environmentally harmful, fly tipping is illegal and can result in a large fine.